 About the Course

 As new sources of digital data proliferate in developing economies, there is the exciting possibility that such data could be used to transform development research and policy.
-Recent examples show how satellite imagery and deep learning can be used to identify and target pockets of extreme poverty; how mobile phone metadata can help track and stop the spread of malaria and Ebola; how social media analytics can improve disaster response; and how machine learning algorithms can help smallholder farmers optimize planting and harvesting decisions – to name just a few examples.
+Recent examples show how satellite imagery and deep learning can be used to identify and target pockets of extreme poverty; how mobile phone metadata can help track and stop the spread of covid-19; how social media analytics can improve disaster response; and how machine learning algorithms can help smallholder farmers optimize planting and harvesting decisions – to name just a few examples.
 Through a careful reading of recent research papers and through hands-on analysis of non-traditional datasets, this course introduces students to the opportunities and challenges for data–intensive approaches to international development.
 Students must have graduate training in econometrics, machine learning, or a related field.